habali1/C-Assembly-Projects/README.md

 ## Information for no' s

-From 01 to 11 I learned how to solve simple tasks.
+**From 01 to 11:** I learned how to solve simple tasks.
-From 12 to 16 I implemented what I learned on a bit harder tasks From 17 to 19 are hardest tasks that I accomplished or still continue on generating.
+**From 12 to 16:** I implemented what I learned on a bit harder tasks **From 17 to 19:** are hardest tasks that I accomplished or still continue on generating.